-- Communicate with the bank or mortgage company.
+Communicate with the bank or mortgage company.
 Tell them why you are having financial problems and when you expect your financial situation to improve.
-Ask about a workout-a temporary or permanent change to your mortgage terms.
+Ask about your loss mitigation options – a temporary or permanent change to your mortgage terms.
 Whatever payments you agree to make, be sure that you are able to make them.
-Keep notes with the name of the person you have talked to and the terms you have discussed.
+Keep notes with the name of the person you have talked to and the terms you discussed.

-- Ask about refinancing.
-Sometimes you can get a lower interest rate or reduced payments by refinancing your mortgage.
-You are more likely to qualify for refinancing if you arrange for it before you have missed many mortgage payments, so the sooner you look into it, the better.
+Ask about a loan modification.
+Sometimes you can get a lower interest rate or reduced payments by agreeing to modify the terms of your loan.
+You may qualify for refinancing if you arrange for it before you have missed many mortgage payments, so the sooner you look into it, the better.
 Watch out for high-rate lenders that promise consolidation loans to help you avoid foreclosure, however; they only make things worse.
 Be suspicious of any company that calls you, writes you, or puts advertisements in the newspaper promising to help save you money.
-Ask for the separate brochure titled Getting or Cosigning for Credit.

-- Go through your budget carefully.
+Go through your budget carefully.
 Are there expenses you can eliminate?
 Are there ways you can increase your income?
-Many community agencies have people who can help you work out a sensible household budget.
+Many non profit credit counseling agencies have people who can help you work out a sensible household budget.

-- Give first priority to the bills necessary to keep your job, your home, and food on the table.
+Give first priority to the bills necessary to keep your job, your home and food on the table.
 Don't let bill collectors pressure you to make payments you can't afford on lower priority bills.
-See the brochure Overwhelmed by Debt? for more information about dealing with debts.

-- Ask yourself whether you can afford to keep your house in the long term.
+Ask yourself whether you can afford to keep your house in the long term.
 If the answer is no, consider listing the house for sale with a real estate agent.
 You may be able to buy a less expensive home with the money you get.
 Also, selling the home is much better for your credit record than going into foreclosure.
 If your house is sold at sheriff’s sale you lose all the equity you had in the house.

 Are there agencies that can help me catch up on my payments?

-The HEMAP money is treated as a loan, and you will have to make payments on it of $25 per month or more, depending on your income and housing expenses.
+The HEMAP money is a loan, and you will have to make payments on the loan of $25 per month or more, depending on your income and housing expenses.
 When you sell your home or finish paying off your mortgage, the balance owed on your HEMAP loan will have to be paid.

 To qualify for the program, you must be suffering financial hardship due to circumstances beyond your control, and you must have a reasonable chance of beginning full mortgage payments again before the 24 months of assistance runs out (36 months in times of high unemployment).